BigMo/KCMods/README.md

 # Zat's Kingdoms and Castles Mods

-This repository contains my mods and mod frameworks for the game Kingdoms and Castles (which I higly recommend you to play).
+This repository contains my mods and mod frameworks for the game Kingdoms and Castles (which I highly recommend you to play).

 ## Frameworks